Baby name guru and author Pamela Redmond Satran has a daughter named Rory.

 Rory Hugh Culkin (born 1989 in New York City) is an American actor.
 He has four brothers: Shane, Macaulay, Kieran, Christian and two sisters: Dakota and Quinn.

--- Anonymous User 8/8/2012
+― Anonymous User 8/8/2012

 Ok, this name isn't that bad...
 For a puppy.
 But it sounds strange on a human.
 Who thought this one up anyway?

--- Anonymous User 3/7/2013
+― Anonymous User 3/7/2013

 Honestly - people are naming their daughters Rory?
 This is a beautiful, strong, traditional Scottish male name.
 I live in Edinburgh and know many Rorys.
 I cannot believe that people are trying to turn this into a unisex name?
 What a shame.
-Really hope this is just American thing and doesn't catch on here
+Really hope this is just an American thing and doesn't catch on here.

--- Anonymous User 5/19/2013
+― Anonymous User 5/19/2013

 Well guess what everyone?!
 I am a WOMAN and my name is RORIE.
 I do live in America, I am not of Scottish or Irish descent, although I am aware my name originates there.
 Thank you to everyone on here talking trash, it's not easy growing up with a different name, but I've grown to love it.
 I would completely advocate anyone naming their kid this name regardless of sex.
 Rory, Rorie, Rori, they're all awesome.
 I love my name.
 And there are a lot of disrespectful people on this site, good lord.
 And FYI, I was named after Rory Calhoun, who was a male movie star.
-Imagine that a girl with a boys name.
+Imagine that, a girl with a boys name.
 That's soo rare.
-(Sarcasm)
+(Sarcasm).

 Spelling Rory "Rorie" does not in any way make it feminine.
 And the fact that you have no Scottish or Irish descent makes it even more comical.
 I'm sure Scottish and Irish people would just love you and your parents.
 Guess what?
 Some people find it a little odd and irritating when male names are stripped of their identity by modern parents looking for something "unique" that eventually becomes sickeningly trendy.
 I'm not saying Rory will be the next Madison, but there are a lot of people who prefer names to stick to their original genders.
-Notice how the entry for this name doesn't even list if as female...
-I personally think this names a little too childish for any gender, but naming a female Rorie is like an Irish person naming their daughter alixandir.
+Notice how the entry for this name doesn't even list it as female...
+I personally think this name's a little too childish for any gender, but naming a female Rorie is like an Irish person naming their daughter alixandir.